psa/storm-crawler-wiki/URLFilters.md

   ]
 ```

+_DenyPathQuery_ indicates that the pattern should be applied on the path URL path and the query element, whereas _DenyPath_ means the path alone.

 **Host**
 The [HostURLFilter](https://github.com/DigitalPebble/storm-crawler/blob/master/core/src/main/java/com/digitalpebble/stormcrawler/filtering/host/HostURLFilter.java) filters URLs based on whether they belong to the same host or domain name as the source URL.
 This is configured with the parameter `ignoreOutsideDomain` and `ignoreOutsideHost`.
 The latter takes precedence over the former.